7 Protein-Packed, Easy Recipes to Make With a Can of Beans

-The next time you find yourself saying, "There's nothing to eat!", open your pantry cabinet and dust off that can of beans.
+The next time you find yourself saying, "There's nothing to eat!" simply open a can of beans.
 You might have stashed it there for your next Mexican fiesta or taco night with the family, but now is a good time to make recipes for the whole week since we have more time to spend in the kitchen than ever.

 Beans are fun to cook with since they don't require much work (unless you buy them in the bag and then you need to soak them overnight).
 All you need is some creativity when it comes to deciding which recipe you want to create next.
 When you buy canned beans, they only take about 5 minutes to heat up and cook.
 So it's up to you to choose delicious recipes that everyone in your family will love tonight.
 We made it easier for you by identifying different recipes that call for a can of beans and a few other easy-to-find ingredients.